TimeForLuke/The-Unknown-Server/README.md

 The following plugins are currently in use:

-- [EssentialsX](https://ci.drtshock.net/job/EssentialsX/) v2.0.1-b319.
+- [EssentialsX](https://ci.drtshock.net/job/EssentialsX/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
-- [EssentialsXChat](https://ci.drtshock.net/job/EssentialsX/) v2.0.1-b319.
+- [EssentialsXChat](https://ci.drtshock.net/job/EssentialsX/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
-- [EssentialsXSpawn](https://ci.drtshock.net/job/EssentialsX/) v2.0.1-b319.
+- [EssentialsXSpawn](https://ci.drtshock.net/job/EssentialsX/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
-- [GriefPrevention](https://www.spigotmc.org/resources/griefprevention.1884/) v16.7.1.
+- [GriefPrevention](https://www.spigotmc.org/resources/griefprevention.1884/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
-- [LuckPerms](https://www.spigotmc.org/resources/luckperms-an-advanced-permissions-plugin.28140/) v3.3.
+- [LuckPerms](https://www.spigotmc.org/resources/luckperms-an-advanced-permissions-plugin.28140/).
 Licensed under the MIT License.
 The full text of this license can be found in the file `licenses/MIT-Luckperms.txt`.
-- [NoCheatPlus](https://github.com/NoCheatPlus/Docs/wiki/Notable-Builds) development version, commit 7e43dea.
+- [NoCheatPlus](https://github.com/NoCheatPlus/Docs/wiki/Notable-Builds).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
-- [Vault](http://dev.bukkit.org/bukkit-plugins/vault/) v1.5.6.
+- [Vault](http://dev.bukkit.org/bukkit-plugins/vault/).
 Licensed under the GNU General Public License v3.0.
 The full text of this license can be found in the file `licenses/GPLv3.txt`.
-- [WorldEdit](http://builds.enginehub.org/) v6.1.
-Licensed under the GNU General Public License v3.0.
-The full text of this license can be found in the file `licenses/GPLv3.txt`.
-- [WorldGuard](http://builds.enginehub.org/) development version, commit 3a8e3e8.
-Licensed under the GNU Lesser General Public License version 3.
-The full text of this license can be found in the file `licenses/LGPLv3-WorldGuard.txt`.

 ## Setting up the server
 You will need to install [Docker](https://www.docker.com) to run the server.

 1. First get the jars in `bin/` using `git lfs pull`
 1. Run `docker build -t the-unknown .`
 1. Run `docker run -dit --mount type=bind,source=$(pwd)/server,destination=/data -p 25565:25565 --name minecraft the-unknown:latest`.
+The first run may take considerable time, because it needs to compile the server and most plugins.

 To view the logs, run `docker container logs minecraft`.
 To use the console, run `docker attach minecraft`.
 To detach from the console (but keep the server running), press `Ctrl + p` followed by `Ctrl q`.